Best Nightclubs in London 2026: The Bottle-Service and VIP-Table Guide

 Cirque le Soir

 Cirque le Soir is the most theatrical room in London, a circus-themed spectacle where the show is as much the point as the music.
 Expect burlesque, contortionists, fire, and characters working the floor between a commercial and hip-hop soundtrack built to keep the energy high.
-This is a table-first venue - a bottle minimum gets you a booth in the heart of the action, and the bigger the spend, the better your sightline to the performers.
+This is a table-first venue - a bottle minimum gets you a booth in the action, and the bigger the spend, the better your sightline to the performers.
 It is for a celebration crowd that wants a night to talk about, not a purist dance floor.

 Tape

-Tape is London's premier hip-hop room, the go-to for anyone whose night is built around rap, R&B, and a crowd that knows every word.
-The programming style leans US-import and current, and the floor stays packed and loud.
+Tape is London's premier hip-hop room, the go-to for anyone whose night is built around rap, R&B, and a crowd that knows every word. the calendar style leans US-import and current, and the floor stays packed and loud.
 Bottle service is how you claim your space here - a reserved table and bottle minimum put you above the crush with clear service all night.
 Book Tape when the music policy matters more than the decor and you want the London club with the strongest hip-hop pull.

 The Box Soho